 We Would Love to Hear From You

 We enjoy dialogue with our readers, especially when they share off-the-beaten-path destinations and useful travel tips.
-Have you ever visited Macon, Georgia?
-If so, we would love to hear about your experience.
+Have you experienced history and music in Macon, Georgia?
+If so, we would love to hear from you.
 We invite you to leave your comments and questions below, and we always respond!

 Pin this Post!